What is YoY?

 In addition, another important consideration is that growth inevitably slows down eventually for all companies.

-- Issuing Dividends to Shareholders
+- Issue Dividends to Common Shareholders (or Preferred Shareholders)

 - Integrate Changes to Improve Operating Efficiency (i.e. Higher Profit Margins, Free Cash Flow Conversion)